centreon/centreon-engine/doc/user/configuration/basics/understanding_macros_and_how_they_work.rst

 Most macros are made available as environment variables for easy reference by scripts or commands that are executed by Centreon Engine.
-For purposes of security and sanity, :ref:`$USERn$ <basics_standard_macros#standard_macrosmacroavailabilitychartuser>` and "on-demand" host and service macros are not made available as environment variables.
+For purposes of security and sanity, `USERn`_ and "on-demand" host and service macros are not made available as environment variables.

 Environment variables that contain standard macros are named the same as their corresponding macro names (listed :ref:`here <standard_macros>`), with "NAGIOS_" prepended to their names.
-For example, the :ref:`$HOSTNAME$ <basics_standard_macros#standard_macrosmacroavailabilitycharthostname>` macro would be available as an environment variable named "NAGIOS_HOSTNAME".
+For example, the `HOSTNAME` macro would be available as an environment variable named "NAGIOS_HOSTNAME".